HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Hardware-Design/README.md

 Iterations of the PCB designs are included in the [Schematics folder](Schematics/README.md).
 Since a rapid prototype which is easy to fabricate was required, through-hole design was implemented so that the components and pins could be soldered on with ease.
 Soldered PCBs may be referred to while soldering new boards since the pins were not labelled on the PCB design files.

+To connect the PCB pins to the mote's analog pins, terminal blocks were soldered onto mote.
+The detailed information of the terminal blocks can be found in the [Bill of Materials](#bill-of-materials) section.

 # 3D Printed Enclosure #

 # Deployment Strategy #